Avoid using pesticides, herbicides & insecticides

 Synthetic chemicals use in the garden kill bees, beneficial insects and soil microbes, as well as potentially having impacts on the health of your own family.
 There are a number of alternatives to consider, which range from garden design to organic options.

 These days there are a lot of organic spays available, so ask your local gardening centre questions about natural alternatives.
 Organic garden sprays can be found in most garden and often include neem oil, natural pyrethrins and pine oils as key ingredients.
 Neem oil and pyrethrins are commonly used in natural bug sprays, while pine oils are common in organic weed killers.
 You can also make up your own bug sprays out of common kitchen pantry items such as chilli, garlic and liquid soap.
+A quick internet search will offer up a range of home made recipes for you to try!

 Organic gardening methods